manasishrotri/dataVizProject/README.md

 # Data Visualization Project

 ## Data
-The data I propose to visualize for my project is COVID Cases data in May2020.
+The data I have used for visualization in my project is COVID Cases data in May2020.
-The original data was taken from Kaggle: Corona virus cases.
+The original data is taken from Kaggle: Corona virus cases.
 It has covid patient count, death counts reported all over the world.
 For the visualization purpose this data is filtered only for month of May.
 This data is available on my gist [World corona virus cases May2020](https://gist.github.com/manasishrotri/4e43a48d4a8c89f011dbf18b7de28190)

+## Step 1: Create prototypes and sketches of data to visualize

+## 1.1 Questions & Tasks

+The following tasks and questions will drive the visualization and interaction decisions for this project:

+ * Which countries were more affected worldwide?
+ * In which countries patient count is decreasing and for which countries it is increasing?
+ * Which continents have more variation in total cases
+ * Which days had highest count of patient deaths
+ * Display daywise spread countrywise

-## Prototypes
+## 1.2 Prototypes

 I’ve created a proof of concept visualization of this data.
-I have created a line chart of covis cases along Y axis and Date as X axis With this screenshot, we can see new patient cases of United states are going down while for Brazil they are increasing
+I have created a line chart of covid cases along Y axis and Date as X axis With this screenshot, we can see new patient cases of United states are going down while for Brazil they are increasing

 ### Prototype graph 1